AurelieGIRAUD/AurelieGIRAUD.github.io/logistic_regression.md

 ### ✅ Business Case

-In this project, we create a model to detect fake banknotes using labelled data containing the characteristics of genuine banknotes and a Logistic Regression model.
+In this project, we create a model to detect fake banknotes using labelled data containing the characteristics of genuine and fake banknotes and a Logistic Regression model.

 ### 📉 Dataset